OpenNebula/docs/source/integration/infrastructure_integration/devel-im.rst

 | FREE\_MB                  | Free space in megabytes for that datastore                           |
 +---------------------------+----------------------------------------------------------------------+

 The DATASTORE LOCATION is the path where the datastores are mounted.
-By default is ``/var/lib/one/datastores`` but it is specified in the second parameter of the script call.
+By default, it is ``/var/lib/one/datastores`` but it is specified in the second parameter of the script call.

 Creating a New IM Driver
 ================================================================================